osoftware/spedn/docs/migration.rst

 Migrating from v0.1 to v0.2
 ===========================

-There are several syntax changes that might cause your contract compiled for v.0.1 version of Spedn doesn't compile anymore.
+There are several syntax changes that might cause your contract compiled for v0.1 version of Spedn doesn't compile anymore.
 Here's how to fix it:

 1. The ``bin`` type has been replced by ``[byte]``.
 Just replace all occurences.
    This will be good enough but consider being more strict by providing the exact size of the byte array, like ``[byte;5]``.

-2. Tuple destructuring has a new syntax. instead of ``bin [a, b]``, use ``([byte] a, [byte] b)``.
+2. Tuple destructuring has a new syntax.
+Instead of ``bin [a, b]``, use ``([byte] a, [byte] b)``.
    As before, consider being more strict, ex. ``([byte;4] a, [byte;28] b)``.

 3. With the November 2019 BCH protcol upgrade, ``OP_CHECKMULTISIG`` started to support Schnorr signatures but using this requires providing a checkbits argument instead of null dummy.
-   Spedn 0.2 supports this mode exclusively so you'll have to provide this:
+   Spedn 0.2 supports this mode exclusively so you'll have to add a checkbits argument.

    Code: